 Key Sources Consulted

-Sources that materially informed this prayer guide’s demographic, public-life, and current-developments context.
+Sources that materially informed this guide’s demographic, religious-freedom, public-life, and prayer-burden context.

 A Closing Prayer for Ireland